Essay Questions For Each Major

 Electrical & Computer Engineering

-- If you will take more than 4 years to graduate, please briefly explain why and discuss your plan for graduating efficiently.
+• If you will take more than 4 years to graduate, please explain why and discuss your plan for graduating efficiently.

-- If you are post-baccalaureate, why a second Bachelor’s degree is necessary to reach your goal.
+• If you are post-baccalaureate, explain why a second bachelor's degree is necessary to reach your goals.

 Human Centered Design & Engineering

 Please provide a personal statement that will give the admissions committee an understanding of how you have explored HCDE and determined that majoring in HCDE will be the best fit for your goals.
-Your personal statement should address all 3 of the following:
+Your personal statement should include numbered responses to each of the 3 following prompts:

 1. Please describe the specific activities you have engaged in to learn more about HCDE, including, but not limited to: involvement in student organizations, research, internships, projects, volunteer work, courses, or personal experiences that have helped you identify HCDE as the best fit for your interests and goals for the future.